hyprwm/contrib/hdrop/README.md

 # hdrop

-This Bash script emulates the main features of [tdrop](https://github.com/noctuid/tdrop) in Hyprland:
+This Bash script emulates the main features of [tdrop](https://github.com/noctuid/tdrop) in [Hyprland](https://github.com/hyprwm/Hyprland):

 - if the specified program is not running: launch it and bring it to the foreground.
 - if the specified program is already running on another workspace: bring it to the current workspace and focus it.
 - if the specified program is already on the current workspace: move it to workspace 'special:hdrop', thereby hiding it until called up again by hdrop.

+> \[!NOTE]
+> I'm no longer using hyprland myself so i rely on user reports to repair breakage introduced by new hyprland versions.

 #### Usage: